 - 1. Open the Stroke / Elevation (Outfeed) door. - 2.
-Switch the power switch on the printer pump to the OFF position (see Figure 7-30 on page 124). - 3.
-Pull the ring on the pressure release valve to release all air pressure in the print system (see Figure 7-30 on page 124).
+Switch the power switch on the printer pump to the OFF position (see Figure 7-29 on page 128). - 3.
+Pull the ring on the pressure release valve to release all air pressure in the print system (see Figure 7-29 on page 128).
 There must not be any air pressure in the system when replacing fluid bottles. - 4.
-Shake the new ink bottle vigorously. - Refer to Ordering Printer Supplies on page 115 for help with ordering ink or cleaner fluid. - 5.
+Shake the new ink bottle vigorously. - Refer to Ordering Printer Supplies on page 119 for help with ordering ink or cleaner fluid. - 5.
 Remove the cap from the new bottle, but not the foil seal. - 6.
-Remove filter assembly from the empty bottle. - See Replacing the Bottle Filter and Lid Assembly on page 123 to determine if the filter assembly may need to be replaced. - 7.
+Remove filter assembly from the empty bottle. - See Replacing the Bottle Filter and Lid Assembly on page 126 to determine if the filter assembly may need to be replaced. - 7.
 Cut a X shape in the foil seal on the new bottle. - 8.
 Insert the existing filter assembly into the new bottle and screw the cap back on to secure. - 9.
-Place the new bottle back in the ink bottle holder. - 10.
-Switch the power switch on the printer pump to the ON position and close the door.

-- 11. Ensure the manual valve for 7-valve print heads is in the ink position for printing. - 12.
+Place the new bottle back in the ink bottle holder.
+See Figure 7-24 for the location of the ink bottle holder. - 10.
+Switch the power switch on the printer pump to the ON position and close the door. - 11.
+Ensure the manual valve for 7-valve print heads is in the ink position for printing. - 12.
 Purge the line so all air is pushed out.
-See Preparing the Print for Use After Flushing on page 121.
+See Preparing the Print for Use After Flushing on page 125.